Asuma9/alx-system_engineering-devops/0x02-shell_redirections/README.md

 uniq -u filename - prints only unique elements of filename

 grep -l 'root' filename - displays lines that match specified partten

+grep -i 'bin' -A n - display number of lines that contain the pattern bin